 The Sacramento County Office of Education currently provides a transition specialist who helps ensure each re-entry youth has a clear pathway to make their educational transition as seamless as possible.
 The specialist safeguards every youth who leaves the facility with a library card, proper identification card, Social Security card, or other necessary documents.
-They also partner with Los Rios College District, as well as Lassen, Folsom Lake, and Lake Tahoe Community colleges which provide on-line courses.

-Wind Youth Services, (Wind)
+Wind Youth Services (Wind)

 Re-Entry youth who are at risk of being homeless upon release from custody can be referred to the Wind Youth Services program.
-Wind is located in downtown Sacramento and offers transitional age youth emergency housing and assistance with employment throughout the day.
+Wind is in downtown Sacramento and offers transitional age youth emergency housing and assistance with employment throughout the day.
 Once the referral process is completed by the Re-Entry officers, the youth is checked in at the main Wind office.
-If the youth needs continued housing, two additional housing options for placement are considered.
+If the youth need continued housing, two additional housing options for placement are considered.
 Each location is staffed with housing managers and Wind youth services staff to ensure a safe and efficient living situation for all the youth.
-Re-Entry officers routinely transport and make house visits to the locations in order to meet with the youth and staff members.
+Re-Entry officers routinely transport and make house visits to the locations to meet with the youth and staff members.
 During daytime hours, the youth are expected to seek employment outside the housing unit or work on educational advancement.
 If a youth is employed, the staff will assist in maintaining employment and are taught financial responsibility.